Can an exercise routine really help keep your mental "muscles" in good shape?

 A typical brain fitness program incorporates the following.

-Nutrition.
-This involves a consultation with a dietitian to get people on a Mediterranean diet, which appears to promote brain health and lessen the risk of developing memory problems.
-The diet features whole grains, fruits and vegetables, and healthy fats from fish, nuts, and oils.
+- Nutrition.
+The diet that seems to have the most evidence to promote brain health and lessen the risk of developing memory problems is the Mediterranean diet.
+It features whole grains, fruits and vegetables, and healthy fats from fish, nuts, and oils.
 Tailoring calorie intake is also included.
 "There's a fair amount of research suggesting that not eating enough is bad for the body and brain, but overeating is also a bad thing.
-So it appears that eating as little as you can to maintain a healthy weight may help with cognition," says Dr. Pascual-Leone.
+So it appears that eating just enough to maintain a healthy weight may help with cognition," says Dr. Pascual-Leone.

-Meditation.
+- Meditation.
 "Meditation or exercises such as tai chi appear to increase something called cognitive reserve," says Dr. Pascual-Leone.
 That's the capacity of the brain to switch between different tasks, allocate resources, and handle unexpected stressors in a way that makes us better able to cope with day-to-day life.
-"Increasing cognitive reserve may allow the brain to better deal with other neurological problems," says Dr. Daffner.

 Finding a program